Property Damage Claims Without a Lawyer

 1).
 The accident was their fault.
 Why can’t I get a rental car?

 This is a common source of frustration.
 You know the accident wasn’t your fault, but the other driver’s insurance company won’t “accept liability” and put you into a rental car.
 This is usually because the carrier has not been able to contact their insured driver to obtain their version of the accident.
 The insurance company has a contractual obligation to their insured to investigate prior to paying benefits.
 Normally this entails getting their driver’s version of events, even in clear liability collisions.
-The best way to get around this is to get a rental under your own collision policy, if it is covered, or to pay out of pocket for a rental and get reimbursed once liability is accepted.
+The best way to get around this is to get a rental under your own collision coverage policy, if it is covered, or to pay out of pocket for a rental and get reimbursed once liability is accepted.
 Of course, most of you reading this are getting the "get rental insurance" advice a little late.
-You can learn more about how to solve the rental car problem here.

 2).
 The insurance company won’t pay enough to pay off my loan.
 What can I do?